 About Cecil Images

 Overview: Member of ASMP and SATW.
 An ASMP "Best of 2012" photographer.
-In-depth coverage of Africa and the Arab World, emphasizing Islam, Islamic culture, people, agriculture, environment, handicrafts, public health and economic development.
+SATW Bronze Award Winner for Single-subject Portfolios, Bali (2016), Bhutan (2019), Singapore (2021).
+In-depth coverage of African, Arab, Islamic, Buddhist, Hindu, and Hispanic culture emphasizing people, religion, agriculture, handicrafts, public health and economic development.
 Images for the textbook, magazine, and educational market.
-Increasing coverage of selected Latin American, Hindu, and Buddhist destinations.

 Let Cecil Images be “your eyes abroad” for professional, high-quality, accurately captioned images illustrating Third World cultures.
-Modern and traditional people dealing with the complexities and challenges of everyday life.
+Modern and traditional people dealing with the challenges of everyday life.
 Islamic peoples.
 Mosques.
 Madrasas.
 Eid al-Adha Celebrations.
-West African ethnic groups.
-African handicrafts.
+West African and Asian ethnic groups.
+Handicrafts.
 African culture, geography, infrastructure, natural resources.
 Agribusiness in Africa.
 Traditional Third World farming methods.
-Plant life of tropical and semi-arid Africa.
-Environmental problems and solutions.
 Let Cecil Images' cameras bring you in close, to show you the details of things you might not notice, even if you were in the same place.

-Geographic specialties include Cote d’Ivoire (Ivory Coast), Senegal, Libya, Malta, Morocco, Niger, Oman, Tunisia, Zanzibar.
+African and Arab images include Ivory Coast, Libya, Morocco, Niger, Oman, Senegal, South Africa, Tanzania, Tunisia, Zanzibar.
 Latin American destinations include Oaxaca, Mexico Day of the Dead celebrations; Antigua, Guatemala Holy Week (Semana Santa) celebrations; Mayan ruins of Copan, Honduras; Peru, Urubamba Valley and Cuzco; Havana and Trinidad, Cuba, and the Riviera Maya of the Yucatan peninsula.
-Buddhist and Hindu Temples in the Kathmandu valley area, Nepal, plus Myanmar, Cambodia, India, Bali, and Java.
-U.S. coverage includes Chicago, San Francisco, Washington, D.C., New Orleans, Seattle, Oklahoma City, Las Vegas, Baltimore, Ft.
+Selected Caribbean destinations.
+Buddhist and Hindu Temples in the Kathmandu valley area, Nepal, plus southern China, Malaysia, Singapore, Myanmar, Cambodia, India, Bhutan, Bali, and Java.
+U.S. coverage includes Chicago, San Francisco, Washington, D.C., New Orleans, Oklahoma City, Las Vegas, Baltimore, Ft.
 Lauderdale, plus Oahu, Maui, and the Big Island.

-Chuck Cecil has 23 years’ experience living and working in Africa and the Arab World during a 36-year career in the U.S. Foreign Service, dealing with foreign governments in sensitive or challenging environments, as well as working closely with the U.S. Agency for International Development and the Peace Corps.
-Experienced in evaluating how best to target limited financial resources on economic development, environmental mitigation, and non-profit grassroots social development activities.
-Being fluent in French, and conversant in Spanish and Arabic opens many doors.
+I spent 23 years’ living in Africa and the Arab World during a 36-year career in the U.S. Foreign Service.
+Dealing with foreign governments in sensitive or challenging environments, as well as working closely with the U.S. Agency for International Development and the Peace Corps, I learned how to document the use of limited financial resources for economic development, environmental mitigation, and non-profit grassroots social development activities.
+Being conversant in French and Arabic and studying Spanish opens many doors.

-After attaining the rank of Ambassador in 1996, Chuck left the Foreign Service in 2001 to devote himself full-time to photography and writing, working to promote cross-cultural understanding and tolerance.
-Chuck often travels on self-generated, stock-oriented trips.
-A member of the Society of American Travel Writers (SATW), he will consider proposals combining text/photo assignments.
-A list of his many article-length publications is available on request.
+After attaining the rank of Ambassador in 1996, I left the Foreign Service in 2001 to devote myself full-time to photography and writing, working to promote cross-cultural understanding and tolerance.
+I often travel on self-generated, stock-oriented trips.
+A member of the Society of American Travel Writers (SATW), I will consider proposals combining text/photo assignments.
+A list of many article-length publications is available on request.

 We can lend impact to your message.
 Let Cecil Images be your eyes abroad.